 - Project Administrators manage project users, manage project settings, upload and scan codebases, and rename, branch, and delete projects.
 They also manage Manage Source Control Management (SCM) and Application Lifecycle (ALM) instances. - Analysts manage the codebase and inventory using the Analysis Workbench.
-They can upload and scan codebases, review files and add files to inventory, create new inventory, edit existing inventory, and publish and recall inventory. - Reviewers use the Project Inventory tab to approve and reject inventory, recall inventory, set inventory priority, and edit third-party notices and audit/guidance notes for the inventory. - Observers can view inventory in a private project.
+They can upload and scan codebases, review files and add files to inventory, create new inventory, edit existing inventory, and publish and recall inventory.
+Analysts can also create and edit project inventory on the Project Inventory tab. - Reviewers use the Project Inventory tab to approve and reject inventory, recall inventory, set inventory priority, and edit third-party notices and audit/guidance notes for the inventory. - Observers can view inventory in a private project.
 They have read-only access to project inventory and can run reports.
 Development managers and executives are usually assigned this role.
 The Observer role is available for private projects only.